 Understanding written material will be particularly important to your success in the health science program as well as to your skills to take care of clients in the role of health care professional.
 Whether it is reading, a patient’s chart, a textbook, a healthcare facility’s policies, or even research results, you will be asked to understand an author’s main idea and purpose, focus on the main details, indicate an appropriate conclusion from what you’ve read, and use these conclusions to your work.
 The TEAS Reading Test assesses your ability to complete these types of tasks.

 Students have over a minute to answer a question attached below a short paragraph of text, a figure, or a table.
 We recommend that you should invest about 45 seconds to finish reading a passage, a table, or a figure and spend the remaining 30 seconds answering the question.
 Keep this stability to complete the TEAS Reading section.

 Actually, some paragraphs, figures, and tables can be very short and it will take less than 45 seconds to finish reading, while the others may be longer and will need more time to read.
-The important key here is to stay on pace to complete all this section.
+The important key here is to stay on pace to complete this section.
 Reading in a hurry will make you confused and worried about time pressure and lead to losing your concentration.

 If you want to take more questions, take our free TEAS practice test now!

 Once you are on your TEAS reading test, stay calm and pace yourself.
 You should have a strategic approach to pass this test.
 Follow our TEAS Reading tips and our TEAS test study guide to get the correct answer efficiently with minimum wasted time and effort.
-These reading tips will help you with how to pass the TEAS reading section.
+This TEAS reading study guide will help you how to improve your reading score on TEAS.

-TEAS Reading Tips: Grasp the structure of the TEAS reading test
+TEAS Reading Tips 1: Grasp the structure of the TEAS reading test